Tener/haskore-guide/doc/bach_prelude.markdown

 > changeTempo = mkControl Tempo

-It seems to do what we want, but does it increase the tempo or decrease it?
+It seems to do what we want, but does it increase or decrease tempo?

 Let's try it out

 	prelude_2        = export_to "prelude" 2 $ changeTempo 2 $ prelude_start [first_period]

-[prelude_2](../midi/prelude/prelude_2.midi?raw=true) now has a faster tempo, which tells us that the DurRatio parameter increases the tempo.
+[prelude_2](../midi/prelude/prelude_2.midi?raw=true) now has a faster tempo, which tells us that the DurRatio parameter increases tempo.

 The Complete Prelude